scrabbletank/farhome-rules/rulesdoc.md

 *1st level*

 - **Casting Time:** 8 AP
-- **Range:** 15
+- **Range:** 20
 - **Duration:** instant
 - **Damage Type:** force

 Fire a volley of 3 force blasts against creatures in range.
 The blasts travel around corners and obstacles, homing in on their target and ignoring cover.
 You may have all blasts target the same creature, or split the blasts between creatures.
 Make a spellcasting roll against the creatures Strength save.
-On success they take a wound die in force damage for every blast aimed at them, replacing a wound die with a wound for every critical rolled.
+On success they take 0/1 in force damage for every blast aimed at them, replacing a 0/1 with a 1/0 for every critical rolled.

 Fire another blast for every level cast above 1st.